koher/OptThrow/README.md

 }
 ```

-Applicative styles is much simpler to write.
-But they are not flexible and theoritically difficult.
+Applicative styles make the code much simpler.
+However, they are theoritically difficult and are not flexible.

 ```swift
 let person: Person? = curry(Person.init)